We are the problem-solver, the fixer, the emotional handyman of our tribe. The world runs more smoothly and smartly because we’re in it.

 You need to summon your instincts.
 In short, trust yourself.
 Just below the surface are all kinds of provocative thoughts swimming around, ready to be recognized.
 Tap into them.

 Key to any stuck moment is to understand where our gap is.
 As a Tunnel Visionary, it’s a seeing gap: The harder we focus on the situation, the narrower our range of possibilities become.
 And knowing this can be a relief.
-There are simple ways to broaden our perspective.
-We’ll spell them out next week.
+Here are simple ways to broaden our perspective.

 PRINTABLE TIP CARD #24: What kind of Tunnel Visionary are you?